LTI 1.3 Single Sign On (SSO) from WordPress

 Step 3

-In the LTI tools menu, set the Default Settings.
+In the LTI tools menu, click on Default Settings.

 Step 4